electro199/ffmpeg-studio/docs/index.md

-# FFmpeg.py
+# ffmpeg-studio

-**FFmpeg.py** is a Pythonic interface to [FFmpeg](https://ffmpeg.org/), designed to simplify the construction and execution of FFmpeg commands.
+**ffmpeg-studio** is a Pythonic interface to [FFmpeg](https://ffmpeg.org/), designed to simplify the construction and execution of FFmpeg commands.
 It allows developers and power users to build complex audio/video processing pipelines in a more readable and flexible way.

 ## Key Features